gable-finance/gable/src/backend/scrypto/README.md

 3. Node v20.3.1

 ### Build locally

+Sundae's 'flashloan pool' smartcontract is compiled, deployed and tested locally using Radix simulator environemt 'resim' - using the following instructions:

 1. Navigate to the folder where the 'flashloan-pool' package resides.
 2. Create a new account using `resim new-account`.